-- LEVEL OF COLLECTION: Population-based, ZOI level (i.e. the sub-national regions/districts targeted by USG interventions).
-Missions or the M&E contractor should enter ZOI-level values under the "High Level Indicators" mechanism in the FTFMS. - ➤ WHO COLLECTS DATA FOR THIS INDICATOR: An M&E contractor. - ➤ HOW SHOULD IT BE COLLECTED: Primary data collected via a population-based survey conducted in the ZOI by a Feed the Future M&E contractor. - > FREQUENCY OF COLLECTION: Data should be collected in the DA-ESF and other ZOIs at baseline, and interim reporting every two years.
+LEVEL OF COLLECTION: Population-based, ZOI level (i.e. the subnational regions/districts targeted by U.S. Government interventions).
+Missions or the M&E contractor should enter ZOI-level values under the "High Level Indicators" mechanism in the FTFMS.

+- > WHO COLLECTS DATA FOR THIS INDICATOR: An M&E contractor. - HOW THEY SHOULD BE COLLECTED: Primary data collected via a population-based survey conducted in the ZOI by a Feed the Future M&E contractor. - FREQUENCY OF COLLECTION: Data should be collected in the DA-ESF and other Zones of Influence at baseline, and interim reporting every 2 years.
 Data should be collected in the FFP ZOI at baseline and endline.

-SPS LOCATION: Program Element EG3.3: Nutrition-Sensitive Agriculture INITIATIVE AFFILIATION: Feed the Future - IR 6: Improved access to diverse and quality foods
+SPS LOCATION: Program Element EG3.3: Nutrition-Sensitive Agriculture INITIATIVE AFFILIATION: Feed the Future-IR 6: Improved access to diverse and quality foods